 12. The service will blow your mind

-Perhaps what impressed me the most beyond the breathtaking palaces, temples and beautiful rooms was the incredible service – you’ll want to take the staff home with you!
+Perhaps what impressed me the most beyond the breathtaking palaces, temples and beautiful rooms was the incredible service aboard the luxury trains of India – you’ll want to take the staff home with you!
 The hospitality was some of the best I’ve ever experienced, and the staff are friendly, helpful, and passionate about their jobs.
 From your dedicated room butlers to the waiters, everyone on board is ready to help you with anything you might need.

 If you are contemplating a trip to India to explore everything it has to offer, you absolutely should consider hopping aboard one of its luxury trains.
 It makes getting around India easy, fuss-free and a trip to remember – travelling by luxury train through India is a unique experience and is not simply about getting from point A to point B. Have you ever traveled by luxury train?
 Share your experience with me in the comments section below!